Medical Society Guidelines Emphasize the Need for Prompt EEG Monitoring for Patients at Risk of Status Epilepticus

 NCS Guidelines for Evaluation and Management of Status Epilepticus¹

-“Recommend promptly performing and interpreting EEG for the diagnosis of seizures in patients who do not follow commands after ROSC.”
+“Recommend promptly performing and interpreting EEG for the diagnosis of seizures in adult patients who do not follow commands after ROSC.”

 “Growing evidence suggests that [comprehensive post–cardiac arrest care] is critical for both patient survival and optimal neurological outcome.”